-Motor vehicle accidents, unfortunately, occur with more than 136,000 New Yorkers visiting emergency rooms each year to be treated.
-If children aren’t properly restrained, this increases their risk of injury in the event of a crash.
+Motor vehicle accidents, unfortunately, occur every day and result in more than 136,000 trips to the emergency rooms in New York every year.
+If not properly restrained, a child faces a much greater risk of injury in the event of a crash.
 New York State has established strict specifications when it comes to child safety seats and restraint systems.

 State officials require all seats and restraint systems to be certified as outlined under Federal Motor Vehicles Safety Standard 213.
 New York State law also requires:

 "Always be sure to follow the exact instructions given by manufacturers when installing and securing a child safety seat or restraint system to ensure it’s done correctly.
 Be sure to also check age, weight, and height recommendations as directed by federal requirements and the manufacturer.
 An incorrectly installed child safety seat or one that is not used for the right age or child size can be dangerous.
 Children should always ride in the rear seat of the vehicle." — Howard Raphaelson, New York Personal Injury Lawyer at Raphaelson & Levine

 The U.S. Centers for Disease and Prevention indicates an estimated 46% of car and booster seats are incorrectly used.
 Incorrect use decreases effectiveness.
 Parents or caregivers in New York who need help permanently installing a child safety seat can visit a fitting station in their county to ensure their seat is positioned safely or securely (many locations throughout the state do require an appointment to be made).

 The seat you choose should fit firmly in your vehicle and each child should have a seat or restraint that is both age and size appropriate.
 When choosing your child safety seat, you'll want to examine your choices carefully to make certain you choose the right one for your child.